-Meals for Vets serves as the catalyst for communities across America to honor our nation’s courageous, vulnerable and struggling young veterans by eliminating their hunger.
-Our mission is to eliminate hunger in vulnerable military veterans with a focus on those under 60 years of age.
+Meals for Vets serves as the catalyst in America to honor our nation’s courageous, vulnerable and struggling young veterans by eliminating their hunger.
+Our mission is to eliminate hunger in vulnerable military veterans with a focus on those under 60 years of age, living in Texas.

 The Older Americans Act of 1965 provides funding for folks 60+ to get meals, but if you’re younger than 60 you will get turned away from these meal programs.
 This is the basic problem we are addressing in our Meals for Vets program.

 We believe that the hunger so many veterans currently endure is unacceptable.
-We are stepping up to meet this urgent need―focusing on veterans under age 60, the population with the most limited access to consistent, wholesome, life-sustaining food.
+We are stepping up to meet this urgent need―focusing on veterans under age 60 living in Texas, a population with limited access to consistent, wholesome, life-sustaining food.

 Our nation’s recently discharged service members often find themselves reentering communities without the structured support systems they once knew and relied upon in the armed forces.
 HVN believes “it’s an honor” to provide these veterans with valuable life-sustaining, nutritious hot meals.